 Symptoms that your child may have lice include a tickling feeling or sensation of something moving in the hair, intense itching and scratching, sometimes to the point of getting open sores.
-Irritability and sleeplessness — side effects of the itching and scratching — also can be a tip-off that lice are present, said pediatrician Melissa D. Agan, M.D., with Norton Children’s Medical Associates – Brownsboro.
+Irritability and sleeplessness — side effects of the itching and scratching — also can be a tip-off that lice are present, said pediatrician Melissa D. Agan, M.D., with Norton Children’s Medical Group – Brownsboro.

 To check for either, carefully comb through hair with a very fine-toothed comb and view anything that comes out on the comb.
 Be careful that you don’t mistake dried hair care products, dandruff or other skin conditions for lice or nits.

-“Parents sometimes see white flakes on a child’s shoulder or clothes and assume it’s head lice,” said Libby Mims, M.D., pediatrician with Norton Children’s Medical Associates – Shepherdsville.
+“Parents sometimes see white flakes on a child’s shoulder or clothes and assume it’s head lice,” said Libby Mims, M.D., pediatrician with Norton Children’s Medical Group – Shepherdsville.
 “The general rule is if it flakes, it’s not head lice.”